 Let’s “Hum to search”

 Google has a lot of surprising features to make our searching experience easier than ever.
 From the voice search to Google lens’s search what you see option, AI has stepped up the game for Google.
-Now, with the”Hum to search” feature, Google has taken the searching world to the next level.
-Let’s see how you can access the”Hum to search” feature on your device.
+With the”Hum to search” feature, Google has taken the search world to the next level.
+Let’s see how you can access your device’s “Hum to search” feature.

-- On your mobile or device, open the latest version of the Google app or find your Google Search widget.
+- Open the latest version of the Google app or find your Google Search widget on your mobile or device.

 - Next, tap the mic icon and say “What’s this song?”

 - Or, click the “Search a song” button.

 - Start humming the song you are looking for (For about 10- 15 seconds).

 And viola! google will immediately show you the result with matching results.